 ‘I have my own dragon to worry about.’
 She tugged a sachet of hot chocolate powder out from under a book, twisted the top open, and poured it straight into her mouth.
 ‘Perfect.’
 She let the warm, rich taste wash over her tongue.
 ‘I wonder if the boy will be able to resist the pull of the magic of my enchantment, too.’

 Probably not.
-Only very powerful or strong-willed wizards could and my enchantment will be able put any dragon sleep.
+Only very powerful or strong-willed wizards could and my enchantment will be able to put any dragon to sleep.
 Malevolent yellow eyes and a bone-barbed tail flashed through her mind.
 Well, any dragon but that awful horntail.